Order Flow

 Order flow refers to the aggregate stream of buy and sell orders executing in the market, providing real-time insight into supply, demand, and potential future price direction.

-Order flow is the pulse of the market.
-While a stock chart shows you the history of where price has been, order flow shows you the mechanics of why it moved and where it might go next.
+Order flow is the pulse of the market, representing the continuous, aggregate stream of buy and sell orders executing on an exchange.
+While a standard stock chart shows you the history of where price has been, order flow shows you the raw mechanics of why it moved and where it might go next.
 It is the cumulative volume of orders—market orders, limit orders, and stop orders—hitting the exchange at any given moment.
-Traders who analyze order flow are not just looking at the price; they are looking at the "aggression" of buyers versus sellers.
-In a broader structural context, "Order Flow" also refers to the business of routing client trades.
-Retail brokers generate "retail order flow" (orders from individual investors).
-This flow is valuable because it is generally considered "uninformed," meaning it is not correlated with future price movements in the same way institutional algorithms are.
+Traders who analyze order flow are not just looking at the price on the screen; they are looking at the "aggression" of buyers versus sellers and the available liquidity that resists those moves.
+In a broader structural context, "Order Flow" also refers to the commercial business of routing client trades.
+Retail brokers generate what is known as "retail order flow" (orders from individual investors).
+This flow is considered valuable because it is generally "uninformed," meaning it is not correlated with future price movements in the same way that institutional algorithmic trades are.
 Market makers (wholesalers) pay brokers for the right to execute this flow, a practice known as Payment for Order Flow (PFOF).
 This dual meaning—both the analytical technique of watching trades and the business model of selling execution rights—makes order flow a central concept in modern finance.
-By understanding the underlying mechanics of order flow, traders can gain a significant edge in predicting short-term price movements.
+By understanding the underlying mechanics of order flow, traders can gain a significant edge in predicting short-term price movements and understanding the economic incentives that drive modern market structure.
+It transforms the view of the market from a simple price graph into a dynamic auction where every tick is a battle for liquidity.

 Key Takeaways